 To increase your SaaS product adoption;

-- Follow the stages in the adoption process,
+- Follow the stages in the new product adoption process,

 - Detect insufficient points in each step carefully,

 - Enhance them immediately.

 1 – Awareness (Introduction Stage):

-In this stage, potential customers enter your website to know about a product but they don’t have sufficient knowledge about it yet.
+In the first stage of the new product adoption process, potential customers enter your website to know about a product but they don’t have sufficient knowledge about it yet.

 An important step is making a product more recognizable and making customers be aware of it.
 Bringing new and differentiated features, low price, sales, proposed quality into the forefront with a smooth onboarding process can be very helpful in this stage.

 2 – Interest (Information-gathering Stage):